 Shoots should poke above ground within about two to three weeks.
 They’ll tolerate very light frosts but are best covered over with row cover if something colder is forecast.

-Remove weeds as they appear, there won;t be many as fast-growing potatoes soon crowd out any competition.
-Potatoes need ample moisture for all that growth, so ensure to keep the water up them in dry weather to enable tubers to grow to their full potential, free of any cracks or hollows.
+Clear your space of weeds as they appear to remove the competition for fast-growing potatoes.
+Potatoes need ample moisture for all their growth, so ensure to keep watering them in dry weather to enable tubers to grow to their full potential, free of any cracks or hollows.

 Now comes the fun part.
 You can harvest tubers small as ‘new’ potatoes as soon as the plants begin to flower a couple of months after planting.
-Continue harvesting early varieties in stages from this point on, leaving the remaining plants to grow on until needed.
+Continue harvesting early varieties in stages from this point on, leaving the remaining plants to continue growing until needed.
 This staggered approach to harvesting allows you to enjoy potatoes at their freshest and tastiest.

-Maincrop potatoes are usually harvested towards the end of summer or in early autumn once the foliage has died back.
-Leave the tubers underground for a further two weeks then, on a dry day, lift them up with a fork, taking care not to accidentally pierce any of the tubers.
-Brush off excess soil, let the potatoes air dry for a few hours then store out of the light in a cool but frost-free place.
+Maincrop potatoes are usually harvested towards the end of Summer or in early Autumn once the foliage has died back.
+Leave the tubers underground for a further two weeks, and on a dry day, lift them with a fork, taking care not to pierce any of the tubers.
+Brush off excess soil, let the potatoes air dry for a few hours, then store in a cool but frost-free place.

-Mr Fothergill's stocks a range of seed potatoes as part of it's Summer Produce range.
-Stock is available at leading Garden retailers nationwide from late April til September (contact your local store for stock availability), with limited stock available online from June through to September.
+Mr Fothergill's stocks a range of seed potatoes as part of its Summer Produce range.
+Stock is available at leading Garden retailers nationwide from late April till September (contact your local store for stock availability), with limited stock available online from June through to September.